Publication ethics cases at the COPE Forum

 Forum discussion topic

 At each Forum we also bring a topic for discussion.
+October 2021 discussion is bias in peer review.
 Read past Forum discussions on topics which, most recently, include: editing of reviewer comments; predatory publishing; ethical considerations around book publishing; and coordinating multi-journal complaints.

 Register for COPE Forum